Support us, you beautiful Aussie 🇦🇺 marketer 👩🏻💻👨🏻💻

 AAMI Insurance Australia misleading ad that looks like a bill – Posted on X by Natalie Tran of one the top 25 Australian comedians.

 Natalie Tran shared the offer she was sent by AAMI to switch CTP Green Slip. ’This is a poor and disgusting practise,’ Ms Tran told her X followers.
 She almost paid the apparent bill without thinking before realising it was an ad.
-‘Here’s an ‘ad’ sent to me by @AAMI FOR A CAR MY PARTNER OWNS (NOT ME) that looks EXACTLY like a bill,‘ the Sydney-based actress and one of the top 25 comedians in Australia told her X followers.
+‘Here’s an ‘ad’ sent to me by @AAMI FOR A CAR MY PARTNER OWNS (NOT ME) that looks EXACTLY like a bill,‘ the Sydney-based actor and one of the top 25 comedians in Australia told her X followers.
 ‘This is a poor and disgusting practise.’

 She later asked: ‘How is this legal?
 People must be unknowingly paying bills that are ads’